GoogleCloudPlatform/professional-services/tools/ipam-autopilot/README.md

 IPAM Autopilot consists of two parts, a [backend service](./container) that provides a Rest API and a [terraform provider](./provider).

 The provider uses application default credentials to authenticate against the backend.
+Alternatively you can directly provide an identity token via the `GCP_IDENTITY_TOKEN` environment variable to access the Cloud Run instance, the audience for the identity token should be the domain of the Cloud Run service.

 ## IPAM Autopilot Backend
 The [infrastructure](./infrastructure) folder contains a sample Terraform setup with which the IPAM Autopilot backend can be deployed to CloudRun.
 The required APIs are created during the deployment.
 The deployment instructions also provision a small CloudSQL instance as well.
 The container is build as part of the deployment.
 The `Dockerfile` containing the build instructions is at the top level, since the container needs files that are generated during the infrastructure deployment.